 What do you enjoy most about being in the RSNO?

-It is a dream job, or rather MY dream job.
-To get paid for something you love might sound like a cliché, but it is actually true.
-The danger with that though, is that when your hobby becomes your job, you can fall out of love with it.
-Luckily my colleagues at the RSNO make that an impossibility.
-You do also get to meet many interesting people from out with the RSNO.
+It is a dream job, or rather my dream job.
+To get paid for something you love doing might sound like a cliché, but it is true.
+The danger with that, though, is that when your hobby becomes your job, you can fall out of love with it.
+Luckily my colleagues at the RSNO make that an impossibility!

 What do you enjoy doing when you’re not playing with the Orchestra?